-I had an idea for the new version of my site: I was going to illustrate physical objects using only HTML and CSS ( to show that I know how to do cool stuff with code), and make them look like they were neatly organized in a physical space* (which seems vaguely trendy) according to the […]
+I had an idea for the new version of my site: I was going to illustrate objects using only HTML and CSS ( to show that I know how to do stuff with code), and make them look like they were neatly organized in a physical space* (which seems vaguely trendy) according to the underlying grid […]

 It’s an adaptation of Gerstner’s famous “Tische” brochure from the 1960’s, illustrated and animated with HTML + CSS.
 Click ? to read more.

 I recently had the honor of being the best man in my best friend’s wedding, which is an occasion that calls for a unique gift.
 The groom and I are both pretty big into homebrewing, and he kegs, so my own fiancé recommended that I get him some tap handles.
 Well, I couldn’t find any out there […]

 Earlier this year I traveled to Puerto Vallarta to take part in a friend’s wedding.
 Looking to extend the trip, I stumbled across the beautiful Casas Santa Cruz, promising a “Swiss Family Robinson” style retreat about forty minutes down the coast via water taxi.
 After spending a week in a resort for the wedding, these […]